amorfinv/decentralised_research/flow_control/readme.md

 ## "Edges2FlowGroupsAssignment.py"

-This code takes "finalized_graph" (M2_baseline graph) and a sector grid to assign new flow groups to the graph based on the new grid.
+This code takes a copy of "finalized_graph" (M2_baseline graph) and a sector grid to assign new flow groups to the graph based on the new grid.

 ## "flow_control_dills_creator.py"